Minno Launches Screen-Free Audio Experience Just in Time for Summer

 News provided byMinno

-New in-app feature gives families a faith-filled alternative for road trips, vacations, bedtime routines, and everyday summer moments
+New in-app feature gives families a faith-filled alternative for road trips, vacations, bedtime routines, and everyday summer moments—and extends Minno's trusted storytelling beyond the screen year-round

-The new audio section includes a growing library of Bible stories, music, faith-filled adventures, kids' podcasts, devotionals and more.
-Families can explore beloved classics including Adventures in Odyssey, Paws & Tales and Lamplighter Kids alongside new story-driven favorites including Discovery Mountain and Tales of Cottonwood Trails.
+The new audio section includes a growing library of Bible stories, music, faith-filled adventures, kids' podcasts, devotionals and more–with over 100 hours available at launch and more on the way.
+Families can explore beloved classics like Classic Adventures in Odyssey and Paws & Tales, alongside new story-driven favorites including Discovery Mountain and Tales of Cottonwood Trails.
 The library also features Minno Originals kids already love, such as The Laugh and Grow Bible, God's Greenhouse Songs, and more.

 With support for Apple CarPlay and Android Auto, families can easily bring faith-filled listening into the car – turning long drives and quick errands alike into meaningful experiences.
 Audio can also be downloaded for offline playback, making it ideal for travel, downtime, or screen-free play.